knowsuchagency/airflow-cdk/README.md

 This project makes it simple to deploy airflow via ECS fargate using the aws cdk in Python.

-It is meant for rapid prototyping, you will need to do some work to make it production-ready.

 ## Usage

 `pip install airflow-cdk`